PoslinskiNet/ember-testing-guide/README.md

 * * *

-# Don’t overuse beforeEach/afterEach hooks
+# Keep the test setup slim

 Those hooks should be fulfilled with setup only for the most shared part of the given test file.
 If you need a  setup that is very specific to only a single test in your test file, you should always put it into the specific test, rather than in the general setup.
 Otherwise, it can lead to many problems and reduce the readability of the test.
 Also, it makes it harder to change tests, because you can break some of them when you modify the body of those hooks.